 The Dissertation Committee consists of a project director who serves as the student's chief advisor and mentor, and at least one committee member.
-The Doctoral Project Committee advises the student and monitors his/her progress.
-At the Miami Campus, the Project Director and the Project Member are normally members of the core doctoral faculty.
-However, with the consent of the Director, either the Project Director or Project Member may be an adjunct faculty member of the Ph.D.
+The Dissertation Committee advises the student and monitors his/her progress.
+At the Miami Campus, the Dissertation Chair and the Project Member are normally members of the core doctoral faculty.
+However, with the consent of the Director, either the Dissertation Chair or the Project Member may be an adjunct faculty member of the Ph.D.
 Program or a professional from another institution.
 At least one of the Committee members must be a core Miami Campus Ph.D.
 Program faculty member.

 The Dissertation process includes a written paper and an oral presentation.
-Upon completion of the literature review for the Project, and its approval by the Committee, the student and the Committee will hold a formal meeting.
-This meeting may be conducted in person, or via phone conference or teleconference, to establish a plan for the completion of the Dissertation.
+Upon completion of the literature review and the method section of the Project, and its approval by the Committee, the student and the Committee will hold a colloquium.
+This colloquium will preferably be in person.
+If the student provides evidence of inability to attend colloquium in person, it can be conducted via phone conference or teleconference, upon committee approval, to establish a plan for the completion of the Dissertation.
 An oral presentation of the completed Project, which is considered a formal evaluation, will be given by the student on campus upon final approval of the Project Committee and is open to the public.
 Additional requirements and guidelines for the Dissertation are listed in the Dissertation Handbook.
+After successful completion of the colloquium, students should submit their project to the Independent Review Board (IRB) for approval.
+Under no circumstances students will proceed to collect data without IRB approval.

-Students must begin the Dissertation upon the completion of the sixth training block.
-Students enrolled in HUMN900 -Dissertation Concept Paper or HUMN901 Dissertation are considered full-time students.
+Students must begin their Dissertation after passing the Doctoral Comprehensive Examinations.
+Students enrolled in HUMN900 -Dissertation Concept Paper or HUMN901 Dissertation, are considered full-time students.

 Students receive a grade of Pass or No-Pass for each session they are enrolled in the Dissertation Concept Paper and Dissertation.
-If a student receives two grades of No Pass in the Dissertation Concept Paper or Dissertation at any time while enrolled in this process, s/he is subject to automatic dismissal from the Ph.D.
+If a student receives two grades of No Pass in the Dissertation Concept Paper or Dissertation at any time while enrolled in this process, he/she will be subject to automatic dismissal from the Ph.D.
 Program.
-Students enrolled in the Dissertation are considered to be full time students up to a maximum of six sessions of enrollment.
-After the sixth session, students who are only enrolled in this process will be ineligible for financial aid as full time students.
+Students enrolled in Dissertation (HUMN901) are considered to be full time students up to a maximum of 12 dissertation credits.
+After exhausting the credits covered by financial aid, students who are only enrolled in this process will be ineligible for financial aid as full time students.

-In order to complete the Dissertation process, five bound copies of the final written dissertation (one for the Miami Campus' Albizu Library, one for the CAU/San Juan Campus, one for each committee member, and one for the students' personal library) and two digital master copies of the final written dissertation (one for the Chair and one for the Miami Campus' Albizu Library) are required.
-In addition, the student must complete and have approved by his/her Doctoral Project Committee a summary of the Project for posting in the Ph.D.
+In order to complete the Dissertation process, students have to receive a passing grade for final defense, which also requires the completion of a publication ready paper, based on the Dissertation.
+Students will submit five bound copies of the final written dissertation (one for the Miami Campus' Albizu Library, one for the CAU/San Juan Campus, one for each committee member, and one for the students' personal library) and two digital master copies of the final written dissertation (one for the Chair and one for the Miami Campus' Albizu Library) are required.
+In addition, the student must complete and have approved by his/her Dissertation Committee a summary of the Project for posting in the Ph.D.
 Program website.
 The actual posting of the summary in the Ph.D.
-Program web site must have the approval of the Chancellor or his/her designee.
+Program web site must have the approval of the Provost or his/her designee.